tgjohnst/pihole-guide/README.md

 Then, simply restart the pi.

 If the PADD display takes up too much or too little of your screen, you can (and should) configure the terminal text size to make the best use of the display.
 Do this via `sudo dpkg-reconfigure console-setup` in the terminal and play with sizes until you find the one best for your display.
 If PADD detects fewer than a certain amount of text will fit in the screen, it will switch to "mini" mode, which displays less information, so smaller is generally better to a certain extent.

+Raspberry pis are often configured to sleep/screensave after a certain amount of time.
+If you notice that your screen goes black overnight or after 24 hours, add ‘consoleblank=0’ to the end of */boot/cmdline.txt*

 ## 8) Configuring an amazon dash button to disable the pihole on-demand (optional)